cheese1/medusawiki/Frequently-Asked-Questions.md

 * _web_host=0.0.0.0_
 * _localhost_ip=[your LAN IP]_

-**Cannot update Sickbeard-TVRage, Git gives FETCH_HEAD error.**
+**Cannot update SickRage, Git gives FETCH_HEAD error.**

-Some times on your local Sickbeard distribution have been changed.
+Some times on your local SickRage distribution have been changed.

 On Windows, OS X: Use the following commands:
-* git stash
-* git stash drop
+* git reset --hard
 * git pull

 On Synology: